 The permanent failover operation is performed in the following way:

 - Veeam Backup & Replication removes snapshots (restore points) of the VM replica from the snapshot chain and deletes associated files from the volume.
 Changes that were written to the snapshot differencing disk are committed to the VM replica disk files to bring the VM replica to the most recent state.

 - Veeam Backup & Replication removes the VM replica from the list of replicas in the Veeam Backup & Replication console.

-- To protect the VM replica from corruption after permanent failover is complete, Veeam Backup & Replication reconfigures the replication job: adds the VM replica in the list of processed VMs and adds the original VM to the list of exclusions.
+- To protect the VM replica from corruption after permanent failover is complete, Veeam Backup & Replication reconfigures the current replication job by adding the original VM to the list of exclusions.
 Note that other jobs are not modified automatically.
 When the replication job starts, the original VM is skipped from processing.
 As a result, no data is written to the working VM replica.